HaoleHawaiian/Pokemon-Team-Maker/README.md

 # Pokemon-Team-Maker
 This project will give you a team of 6 pokemon based on inputs about your personality and lifestyle.
+Credit for the idea goes to the wonderful [Anna Zhu](https://www.linkedin.com/in/anna-zhu-r2d2/).

 ## API Data Pulls
 This document shows how I connected to the Pokebase API and grabbed the pokedex entries and pokemon types.
 The results from this step are the pokedex_entries.csv and pokedex_types.csv